scroll top

 Reviews of 14 top telehealth services

+What does CHIP stand for in healthcare?
 The Children’s Health Insurance Program, or CHIP, is another option for single moms to ensure health insurance for their children.
+CHIP provides health insurance for infants, kids, teens, and minors.

 CHIP is a federal and state government program that provides healthcare for children of families who do not qualify for Medicaid but are unable to afford a private plan.

-• Resident of the state in which they apply
+• Residency requirements: U.S. citizen or meet immigration requirements, resident of the state in which they apply

-• Meet household income eligibility requirements, which vary by state.
+• CHIP income limits: Meet household income eligibility requirements, which vary by state.
 Some states offer CHIP for pregnant women and parents.

-According to the Centers for Medicare & Medicaid Services, eligibility levels for CHIP range from 170% to 400% of the federal poverty line.
+According to the Centers for Medicare & Medicaid Services, eligibility levels for CHIP range from 170% to 400% of the FPL, and vary by state.
 To see if your children qualify for CHIP, visit the Medicaid & CHIP Eligibility Levels page.

 In every state, it's common for kids to be eligible for Medicaid or CHIP, while the parent is eligible for a subsidized private plan instead, Norris notes.